Punnagai Desam: Cast

+Production

+The film marked the directorial debut of K. Shahjahan who earlier worked as assistant director to Vikraman.
+R. Madhi made his debut as cinematographer with this film.

 Soundtrack

 Soundtrack was composed by S. A. Rajkumar.

-Reception
+Critical reception

-A critic from Chennai Online opined that "It is a real good film, neatly scripted, with the scenes flowing smoothly".
+Malini Mannath from Chennai Online opined that "It is a real good film, neatly scripted, with the scenes flowing smoothly".
 A critic from Sify wrote that "On the whole the film lacks soul and style associated with the Vikraman school of film-making".
-A critic from The Hindu said that "Probably the director is trying to make a valid point — that our channels are so starved of programmes that even family re-unions can make entertaining live telecasts!"
+Malathi Rangarajan from The Hindu said that "IT IS a tale of four friends — nothing very new — the typical Pudhu Vasantham kind of story.
+But in SuperGood Films' Punnagai Desam romance has a more prominent part to play.
+The treatment by K. Shahjahan is decent because nobody gets too unnatural and over-emotional at any point."